FTC Disclosure: This article was sponsored by USAA. Although this post is sponsored, all opinions are my own.

 Term Life Insurance (or temporary life insurance) and Whole Life Insurance (or permanent life insurance).
 This article discusses other types of life insurance in more detail.

-Let’s break down the difference between Term Life and Whole Life Insurance, and discuss which may be bests for your situation.
+Let’s break down the difference between Term Life and Whole Life Insurance, and discuss which may be the best option for your situation.

-Term Life Insurance: Term life insurance is good for a set term, or period of time.
-For example, you could buy a 5, 10, 20, or 30 year life insurance policy.
+Term life insurance is good for a set term, or period of time.
+For example, you could buy a 5, 10, 20, or 30-year life insurance policy.
 The premiums remain the same for the duration of the policy.
-While it may not seem like as good of a deal to buy a temporary life insurance policy, it can actually be a better deal for many people because you can buy a greater amount of life insurance coverage for less than you could with a permanent policy.
+While it may not seem as good of a deal to buy a temporary life insurance policy, it can actually be a better deal for many people because you can buy a greater amount of life insurance coverage for less than you could with a permanent policy.
 Buying a term life insurance policy allows you to cover your needs while they are the greatest.

 - Pros: More coverage for lower premiums.